 In addition, we upgraded, then tuned an existing sound system in the gymnasium/cafeteria of the adjoining St. Stanislaus School, installed another Blu 100 DSP and Crestron control panel there, and installed the hardware and network wiring needed to route audio from the sanctuary into this system.

 Nathan Lewis, in charge of the system design, says “It’s amazing how much sound energy we were able to direct at the congregation and nowhere else.
-Before we installed the balcony fills, you could not even tell if the system was on or off from if you were standing in the choir loft.
-At the same time, however, no matter where you sit in the pews, you hear natural sound, super crisp and clear.”
+Before we installed the balcony fills, you could not even tell if the system was on or off if you were standing in the choir loft.
+At the same time, however, no matter where you sit in the pews, you hear the natural sound, super crisp and clear.”